Eating Organic: Does It Really Matter?

 To help streamline your grocery shopping trips, the following guidelines can point you in the right direction to start making healthier organic choices for you and your family.

-“Eating organic is a better choice because nourishment for the body comes from foods grown the way nature intended,” explains Lori Denault, personal trainer at Fitness Together Lynnfield.
+“Eating organic is a better choice because nourishment for the body comes from foods grown the way nature intended,” explains Gwen Beckcom, personal trainer and studio owner at Fitness Together Mission Hills.
 “When too many pesticides are in our bodies, it can contribute to the cause of cancer, developmental and reproductive toxicity or hormone disruption.”

 Understand What Organic Means